mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 ```
 Subject: Quick win: fewer DMs + more leads

-We’ll handle shipping/returns/sizing and escalate only edge cases (no payment data in chat).
+We'll handle shipping/returns/sizing and escalate only edge cases (no payment data in chat).
 You keep full control.
 Want a 10‑min run‑through? {BOOKING_URL}
 ```

 ---